-Randi is the author of the groundbreaking book, Close Encounters of the Worst Kind: The Narcissistic Abuse Survivors Guide to Healing and Recovery, and the new compelling memoir, Cliffedge Road.
+Randi is the author of the groundbreaking book, Close Encounters of the Worst Kind: The Narcissistic Abuse Survivors Guide to Healing and Recovery, and the compelling memoir, Cliffedge Road.

 As a Coach/Counselor, Randi specializes in (but is not limited to) helping others work through issues relating to relationship codependency, narcissistic personality disorder abuse, emotional boundaries, letting go of the past, and letting go of unhealthy guilt.

 Her blog Narcissistic Abuse Awareness and Guidance with Randi Fine is read in 180 countries around the globe.
 She hosts the blog talk-radio show, A Fine Time for Healing: A Sanctuary for Your Emotional Wellbeing.
 On her popular show she interviews the top people in their fields, discussing self-help and spiritual life-skill topics that heal and enhance the life experiences of others.

 For easy access to Randi’s website, books, YouTube videos, and Podcasts, or to make an appointment with her, please visit her mobile app, Narcissistic Abuse Awareness.

 Randi is also a jewelry artist who owns the web-boutique: RaFi Jewelry Designs of Ft.
 Lauderdale on Etsy.

 Randi has two adult children: a beautiful daughter and a handsome son, and has been married to her wonderful husband Billy for 32 years.